Arrbat/Veil-Forge/README.md

     Contains only a single-line anti-debugging technique

-    AV software (like Windows Defender) will almost certainly detect the stub as a trojan
+    AV software (like Windows Defender) will almost certainly detect the final exe as a trojan

     ⚠️ Antivirus software may flag or delete the generated executable.
     You must manually allow the file if testing in Windows.